RobertDahlke/RobertDahlke.github.io/_posts/2021-10-19-Altered-Traits.md

 #  The Book in 3 Sentences

-1. Altered Traits gives a history of scientific research about meditation. <br>
+1. Altered Traits gives the history of scientific research about meditation, from the authors viewpoint. <br>
 <br>
 2. It methodically lists the possible and the proven effects of meditation and acknowledges the shortcomings of research especially in regards to meditation technique and experiment design.
 <br>